smerkousdavid/Neo.GPIO/README.md

 ###Use
 -----------------
+####INFO: you must run python file as root not udooer or errors might occur like sensor not plugged int<br>
+Example on how to to run the files (You can replace the SnapinSensorsExample.py with whatever file you want to run):

+        echo udooer | sudo -S su -c 'python SnapinSensorsExample.py'

+or<br>

+        echo udooer | sudo -S su -c 'python GpioExample.py'

 To get started on the Neo use the examples that are provided in the zipped folder.
 For the Gpio use<br> Every pcb port number, which are labeled on the on the board itself<br>